 Is It Okay To Take Cocaine While Pregnant?

 Not only can taking cocaine while pregnant cause devastating health effects to the baby, but the mother’s health may also be at risk.
 Expectant mothers struggling with cocaine addiction while pregnant should seek medical help, as misuse of the drug can lead to many adverse health effects.
 The drug can cause the mother to experience serious psychiatric health problems, cardiac and respiratory problems.
 Other health risks from cocaine use while pregnant include:

 - Cardiac arrhythmia (irregular heart rhythm)

 Cocaine misuse during pregnancy is directly linked to difficulties with delivery.
-Mothers who regularly took cocaine during their pregnancy experienced placenta abruption, which is the separation of the placenta from the wall of the uterus, premature rupture of membranes and stillbirth.
-Mothers who use cocaine during their pregnancy are 2.2 times more likely to experience a stillbirth than mothers who do not.
+Mothers who regularly took cocaine during their pregnancy can experience placental abruption, which is the separation of the placenta from the wall of the uterus, premature rupture of membranes and stillbirth.
+Mothers who use cocaine during their pregnancy are two to three times more likely to experience a stillbirth than mothers who do not.

-As stated previously, many women that suffer from cocaine addiction are too afraid to seek help because they do not want to lose their child.
-Although the fear of child loss is understandable, continuing use of cocaine may not only result in child loss, but it can cause several birth defects.
+Many women who suffer from cocaine addiction are too afraid to seek help because they do not want their child taken away.
+Although the fear of child loss is understandable, continuing cocaine use may result in several birth defects and premature or stillbirth.
 These defects can affect a child for the rest of their life.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.